 This volunteer placement will be located out of DEMUS's office in Lima, Peru’s bustling and diverse capital, where you will work with a dedicated and talented team of feminist lawyers, sociologists and psychologists!
-It’s a great small-team environment, with plenty of opportunity to lead and learn.
+It’s a great small-team environment, with plenty of opportunities to lead and learn.

 As a volunteer, you will:

-- Social media management support.
+- Provide social media management support.

 - Support the on-going analysis, monitoring, and evaluation of the campaigns.

 - Support the compilation of statistical data on Gender-Based Violence.